Bharathkasyap/threat-hunting-scenario-tor-/README.md

 ---

-### 2. Searched the `DeviceProcessEvents` Table
+### Step 2: Silent Installation Detection

+Searched for any **process command line** that contains the string **‘ tor-browser-windows-x86_64-portable-14.5.1’** based on logs returned at **May 16, 2025, at 4:39 PM**, a process was created on the device named threathunt-tor by the user account employee.
+The executed command was tor-browser-windows-x86_64-portable-14.5.1.exe /S, which was run from the downloads folder located at C:\Users\employee\Downloads.
+The file involved is a portable version of the TOR browser, and its SHA256 hash is:f563f1d863b08dd0bfe0435049865a9f74ec2d090995d2a73b70161bb2f34f10.

-Searched for any `ProcessCommandLine` that contained the string "tor-browser-windows-x86_64-portable-14.0.1.exe".
-Based on the logs returned, at `2024-11-08T22:16:47.4484567Z`, an employee on the "threat-hunt-lab" device ran the file `tor-browser-windows-x86_64-portable-14.0.1.exe` from their Downloads folder, using a command that triggered a silent installation.
+This action indicates that the user installed or ran the TOR browser on the system using a command that triggered a silent installation.

-**Query used to locate event:**
+**Query used to locate events:**

 ```kql